Table of Contents

 Step 3: Scraping Only New Reviews

-After the first steps, you will have complete businesses data and reviews available on Google.
-However, in a few weeks that data will be outdated as users will add more reviews.
+After the first steps, you will have complete business data and reviews available on Google.
+However, in a few weeks, that data will be outdated as users will add more reviews.

-Outscraper allows you to get only new reviews up to the specific date by using the cutoff parameter.
-It will fetch all the newest reviews and stop at a specific time (e.g. the date of your last extraction).
+Outscraper allows you to get only new reviews up to a specific date by using the cutoff parameter.
+It will fetch all the newest reviews and stop at a specific time (e.g., the date of your last extraction).
 Hence, you can enrich your database periodically and keep it up to date with the latest changes.

 Most frequent questions and answers